popeindustries/dvlp/README.md

 <summary>Mocking in the browser</summary>

-All mocks registered with the `-m, --mock` flag are also enabled by default in the browser.
+All mocks registered with the `-m, --mock` option are also enabled by default in the browser.
 In addition, similar to the [`testServer`](#--testserveroptions-promisetestserver), you can register mocks programatically:

 ```js
 import { testBrowser } from 'dvlp';